hjelev/rpi-mqtt-monitor/README.md

 ## What is new

+* 2024-01-28: Script version is displayed in home assistant device information
+* 2024-01-28: Update the script by calling it with command line argument --update
 * 2024-01-27: Now you can run the script as a service (systemd) or as a cron job
 * 2024-01-27: Support for command line arguments
 * 2024-01-27: Added a binary sensor for github to monitor for new versions of the script